 The following questions are expected to help you discern if your research qualifies for an IRB exemption:

 - When does one require IRB approval?
-If you collect research data from living human beings, both directly or indirectly, then you may have to obtain an IRB approval before you start your study.
+If you collect research data from living individuals, both directly or indirectly, then you may have to obtain an IRB approval before you start your study.
 IRB does not regulate or review research projects that do not include human subjects.
+Most projects that involve deceased individuals would not require IRB approval.

 - How do know if I am doing human subject research?
-If you plan to collect data from living human beings to develop organized generalizable knowledge, then your activities are subject to IRB oversight
+If you plan to collect data from living individuals through a systematic manner to arrive at generalizable knowledge, then your activities are subject to IRB oversight

 - Can my study be EXEMPT from IRB oversight?
 Often researchers confuse the literal meaning of the world "exempt" with the OHR's